 The U.N.
-Department of Economic and Social Affairs said GDP growth in rich nations will plunge to –5 percent, as developing nations’ output shrinks 0.7 percent this year.
+Department of Economic and Social Affairs said GDP growth in rich nations will plunge to –5%, as developing nations' output shrinks 0.7% this year.
 The COVID-19 crisis will wipe out US$8.5 trillion in global economic output over the next two years, it said, erasing all the gains of the last four years.

 "The pandemic has unleashed a health and economic crisis unprecedented in scope and magnitude.
 Lockdowns and the closing of national borders enforced by governments have paralyzed economic activities across the board, laying off millions of workers worldwide," the report said.

-“Governments across the world are rolling out fiscal stimulus measures — equivalent overall to roughly 10 percent of the world GDP — to fight the pandemic and minimize the impact of a catastrophic economic downturn,” it said.
-“Torn between saving lives and saving the economy, some governments are already beginning to cautiously lift restrictions with a view to jumpstart their economies.”
+"Governments across the world are rolling out fiscal stimulus measures — equivalent overall to roughly 10% of the world GDP — to fight the pandemic and minimize the impact of a catastrophic economic downturn," it said.
+"Torn between saving lives and saving the economy, some governments are already beginning to cautiously lift restrictions with a view to jumpstart their economies."

 More than 34 million people, mostly in African countries, are expected to fall below the extreme poverty line this year because of the pandemic.
 Another 130 million people may be added to the ranks of those suffering from extreme poverty by 2030, with the economic disruptions disproportionately affecting lower-paying jobs that cannot be performed remotely at home by computer.